tOOlmaRR/web-slideshow/README.md

 - **Slideshow Speed** - a slider control in the UI controls how long each slide will be displayed for.
 Changes take effect after transitioning to the next slide.
 - **Randomize Option** - allows you to randomize the slides in the current slideshow.
 Changes take effect immediately.
 Halting randomization will stop at the current slide.
 - **Halt** - allows you to stop the slidehow on the current slide and pick up where you left off afterwards.
-- **Private Images** - you can limit access to specific images via DB configuration'.
+- **Private Images** - you can limit access to specific images via DB configuration.
 These images will only be included in slideshows if you are authorized to view them, even if the slideshow is a publicly available one.
 - **Available Tags** - determines all tags that are available to you and allows you to create a slideshow by combining all photos in the database associated to the chosen tags.
 Photos will only be added once if a photo has more than one of the chosen tags.
 - **Private Tags** - via DB configuration, tags can be marked as private.
 These tags will only be displayed if you are authorized to view them.
 - **See Slide Details** - see details of the slide including size and filename.